Palmetto Buffalo Grass in Melbourne

 Make an Enquiry

 People want a lawn that they can simply mow, water much less, fertilise once or twice a year, and above all look great almost all the time.
 Palmetto Buffalo Turf provides a great looking lawn with minimal fuss.
-Click on the links below to find out more about Palmetto.
+It can be used in residential or commercial properties, and it’s perfect for large landscaping projects.

 Palmetto Buffalo grass has a very soft leaf, and unlike older traditional scratchy Buffalo lawns, is not likely to irritate tender young kids.